Microsoft has dodged a potentially-expensive legal fight after a case against Windows Genuine Advantage (WGA) was denied class-action status.

 The number of British kids suffering from the deficiency disease rickets is soaring, medical experts have claimed.
 The cause: too many hours indoors playing videogames.

 O2 has suspended its popular 'Mobile Landline' service temporarily.
 The service provides business with a landline number that reroutes to an O2 SIM, without connection charges, an attractive proposition for SMEs.
+An O2 distie blames "uncertainty regarding one of the current suppliers of the service".

 Privacy-conscious users of the Tor anonymiser network have been urged to upgrade their software, following the discovery of a security breach.